matt-marko/raytracer/README.md

 Also, V is the vector from the intersection point to our eye,

-N is the normal from the surface of the sphere,
+N is the normal vector from the surface of the sphere,

 R is the unit vector of reflection, and